klaudiosinani/doublie/readme.md

 Progressive implementation of the circular and linear doubly linked list data structures in ES6.

+Come over to [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.

 Visit the [contributing guidelines](https://github.com/klaussinani/doublie/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 ## Contents